Get Started

 The Cybersecurity Maturity Model Certification (CMMC) is a unified standard for implementing cybersecurity across the Defense Industrial Base (DIB), which includes over 300,000 companies in the supply chain.
 The CMMC is the DoD's response to significant compromises of sensitive defense information located on contractors' information systems.

 The White House estimated in 2018 that malicious cyber activity cost the US Economy between $57 billion and $109 billion.
+A Rand report now estimates the annual cost to be $250 billion dollars up to a quarter trillion every year.
+Cybercrime Ventures estimates it to be 10.5 % by end of the year.
 Existing standards in the defense industry have failed to secure the most sensitive data causing national security risks and severe economic loss.
 The poster child for this failure is the Chinese J-31 aircraft which is extremely similar to the American F-35 Joint Strike Fighter.
 It was later found that a small Australian subcontractor on the F-35 fighter project suffered a severe cybersecurity breach that was confirmed by the DOD.
 Reuters found that about 30 gigabytes of data was stolen in the cyber attack, including details of the F-35 Joint Strike Fighter warplane.
 This incident exemplifies how even small sub-contractors in large projects may possess information far beyond the direct scope of their work.
 Small-medium subcontractors, when breached by adversaries, have compromised major projects such as the F-35 and have led to significant economic losses and damage to national security.
+CrowdStrike's 2025 Global Threat Report showed 150% increase in Chinese state-backed cyber espionage activities in 2024.

 Small-medium subcontractors, when breached by adversaries, have compromised major projects such as the F-35 and have led to significant economic losses and damage to national security.